What Is Blepharitis?

 Blepharitis Prevention

-4. Follow a Healthy Diet: A diet rich in omega-3 fatty acids, found in foods like salmon, walnuts, and flaxseeds, can support Meibomian gland function and reduce inflammation.
-Studies suggest that omega-3 supplementation can alleviate symptoms in individuals with gland dysfunction.
+Follow a diet rich in omega-3 fats.
+Omega-3 is found in foods like salmon, walnuts, and flaxseeds.
+These foods can help improve Meibomian gland function and reduce inflammation.
+Recent studies show that omega-3 supplements also help reduce symptoms of gland dysfunction.

 How an Eye Care Specialist Treats Blepharitis